deltachat/deltachat-pages/_posts/2018-10-22-openpgpsummit.md

 just a few ... implementors were present and the project interoperate with GnuPG yet do not depend on it.

-There was a strong presence of Mail providers (Mailfence, ProtonMail, Posteo, Startpage) several of which engage in interoperable PGP offerings, and also explore Autocrypt integrations.
+There was a strong presence of Privacy-oriented Mail providers (Mailfence, ProtonMail, Posteo, Startpage) several of which engage in interoperable PGP offerings, and also explore Autocrypt integrations.
 There are concrete plans to integrate [Mailvelope](https://mailvelope.com), the crypto firefox/chrome